MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-linux-disk-offline-repair.md

 ### Identify the BEK key file

 You need the key file and the header file to unlock the encrioty disk.
-The key file is stored in the BEK valume, and the header file is in the boot partition of the encrypeted OS disk.
+The key file is stored in the BEK volume, and the header file is in the boot partition of the encrypted OS disk.

 1. Determine which partition is the BEK volume.